 I thought these were such a great idea, but what am I doing wrong!
 So I looked around for another recipe that I could torture and found one that I thought had promise.

 I am a firm believer that whatever you put into your cookie will make or break the cookie, not just on baking but, of course, taste.
 So I used a real lemon for the zest and juice.
 I looked at some of the shortcut products and decided to use my lemon for the juice, and I think it has a better taste.
-I also used my favorite whole milk ricotta cheese, Galbani.
+My favorite whole milk ricotta cheese is Galbani.

 I do have a few other cookies on my website that uses ricotta as an ingredient.
 It has been almost 3 years since I made this recipe, and I have learned a few tricks along the way.
 So here are a few you can try that are my own creation: